How to Compress Images Without Losing Quality

 Logos and icons

 SVG wherever possible.
 For raster logos, PNG or WebP lossless.
-Never JPEG for logos — compression artefacts around sharp edges and flat colours are immediately visible.
+Never JPEG for logos — compression artefacts around sharp edges and flat colors are immediately visible.

 Responsive images